 Let us know how you feel about this

-One of the best ways to architect an application is by separating the user interface code from the underlying code, sometimes called the business logic.
+One of the best ways to architect an application is by separating the user interface from the underlying code, which is sometimes called the business logic.
 Several techniques exist, but the one that is tailored for XAML-based environments is known as Model-View-ViewModel or MVVM.

 An MVVM application has three layers: